samarthr8/DevOpsBootcamp/README.md

 # Intro
 ![](./images/Overview.png)

-Join WeCloudData to complete a DevOps mini project!
-In this 3-part workshop series you will learn:
+In this 3-part project series I learnt:

 - How to work with cloud infrastructures like AWS VPC and EC2 instances with Terraform.
 - How to install and config Git, Python and Docker in the two EC2 instances with Ansible.
 - How to create a CI/CD pipeline that deploys your application automatically to the EC2 instances when there’s a new push/merge in the main branch of your Github.

-We will spend the three workshops together to complete this mini project.
-In each workshop we are going to introduce a tool, do a live demo of how it works and show what can be done with it.
+It consist of three mini-projects.
+In each mini-project I used a different tool

 # DevOps Mini-Project (Part 1): IaC with Terraform